MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 ### Toggle block selection

-Makes the exisiting selection a block selection, meaning that the selected area is a rectangle, as opposed to wrapping to the beginning and end of each line.
+Makes the existing selection a block selection, meaning that the selected area is a rectangle, as opposed to wrapping to the beginning and end of each line.

 **Command name:** `toggleBlockSelection`